 - Personal cans and carts no longer permitted - required use of GreenWaste-issued carts

-Base Services includes: one (1) Gray Cart, one (1) 96-Gallon Blue Cart and up to two (2) 96-gallon Green Carts.
+Base Services includes: 1 Gray Cart, 1 96-Gallon Blue Cart and up to 2 96-gallon Green Carts.
 Monthly Base Service rates are determined by your Gray Cart volume.
 Additional charges apply for On-Premise collection.

 Curbside Service Area vs. Small-Truck-Only Service Area

-The “Curbside Service Area” is where the cart set-out location is accessible by a standard, larger (24 yd3 +) collection vehicle and where all carts (BLUE, GRAY and GREEN) are within 10’ of the accessible roadway.
-At this Curbside location, all the material can be collected without the driver needing to walk or drive more than 10’ beyond the accessible roadway.
-If you are in a “Small-Truck-Only Area”, you will need to take your GREEN Cart(s) to a Curbside location, which may be a collection point shared with neighbors.
+The "Curbside Service Area" is where the cart set-out location is accessible by a standard, larger (24 square yards-plus) collection vehicle and where all carts (BLUE, GRAY and GREEN) are within 10-feet of the accessible roadway.
+At this Curbside location, all the material can be collected without the driver needing to walk or drive more than 10-feet beyond the accessible roadway.
+If you are in a "Small-Truck-Only Area", you will need to take your GREEN Cart(s) to a Curbside location, which may be a collection point shared with neighbors.

 3 Programs to Help Residents

 - The Physical Limitations Program: If you have permanent physical limitations that prevent you from taking your Base Service carts to/from within 10’ of the closest CURBSIDE or ON-STREET collection location, On-Premise Drive-on collection services may be available to you at no extra cost.
-To learn more about this service accommodation [CLICK HERE] Opens in New Window
+Learn more about this service accommodation.

 No Cost Services to Residents: